 Environment and Climate Change Canada participates in various international conservation programs and conventions.
 For example, many of Environment and Climate Change Canada’s protected areas are internationally recognized and contribute toward Canada’s international commitments, including the following:

 - The Convention on Wetlands of International Importance (Ramsar Convention), signed in 1971, in Ramsar, Iran, which identifies wetlands of international ecological significance.
-Seventeen of Environment Canada’s protected areas are within one of the 37 Ramsar sites in Canada, such as Cap Tourmente National Wildlife Area -- the first Ramsar site established in North America (in 1978).
+Seventeen of Environment and Climate Change Canada’s protected areas are within one of the 37 Ramsar sites in Canada, such as Cap Tourmente National Wildlife Area -- the first Ramsar site established in North America (in 1978).

 - The Western Hemisphere Shorebird Reserve Network, which links together sites in North, Central and South America that are essential to migrating shorebirds.
 Shepody National Wildlife Area was named Canada’s first such reserve, in 1987.

-Environment Canada has also played a prominent role in the implementation of the 1992 United Nations Convention on Biological Diversity, which is aimed at the conservation of biological diversity, the sustainable use of its components, and the fair and equitable sharing of benefits arising from the use of genetic resources.
+Environment and Climate Change Canada has also played a prominent role in the implementation of the 1992 United Nations Convention on Biological Diversity, which is aimed at the conservation of biological diversity, the sustainable use of its components, and the fair and equitable sharing of benefits arising from the use of genetic resources.
 One of the first actions taken by Canada under this convention was the development of the 1995 Canadian Biodiversity Strategy, an overarching framework on biodiversity conservation to enhance coordination of national efforts.
-Environment Canada’s protected areas network is integral to advancing many of the principles outlined in this strategy.
+Environment and Climate Change Canada’s protected areas network is integral to advancing many of the principles outlined in this strategy.

-- Date Modified:
+- Date modified: